hellosirandy/Stadiums/README.md

 - Hockey: NFL

 ### Improvement
-If you have any idea to help me improve my website, please send me an email at sac840711@gmail.com.
+If you have any idea to help me improve my website or the informations of any stadium are wrong, please send me an email at sac840711@gmail.com.
 Thanks!